orbeon/orbeon-forms-doc/installation/README.md

 ## Database setup

+[\[SINCE Orbeon Forms 2023.1\]](/release-notes/orbeon-forms-2023.1.md)

-Out-of-the-box, Orbeon Forms uses an SQLite embedded database including multiple demo forms.
-This is meant to get you started quickly, but you will want to setup Orbeon Forms to use a proper relational database for development or production use.
-See [Relational Database](../form-runner/persistence/relational-db.md).
-A warning banner will be displayed to remind you to do so.
+Out-of-the-box, Orbeon Forms includes an SQLite embedded database with multiple demo forms.
+This setup is designed for a quick start, but for development or production use, you should configure Orbeon Forms to utilize a proper relational database.
+For more information, see [Relational Database](../form-runner/persistence/relational-db.md).
+A warning banner will display as a reminder to make this change.

-Note that the SQLite demo database is stored in `WEB-INF/orbeon-demo.sqlite`, wherever Orbeon Forms' `.war` file is uncompressed.
-Any time the WAR file is updated, the demo database will be overwritten and any data you have saved will be lost.
+Note that the SQLite demo database is stored in `WEB-INF/orbeon-demo.sqlite`, located where the Orbeon Forms' `.war` file is uncompressed.
+Be aware that updating the WAR file might overwrite the demo database, resulting in the loss of any saved data.

 ## License installation (Orbeon Forms PE only)